Victoria Davia-Montecuculi: Courtier in England

+Courtier in France

 On 9 December 1688 she accompanied Queen Mary and the infant Prince of Wales in their escape from London during the Glorious Revolution.
 Under the arrangements of Antoine Nompar de Caumont, Victoria disguised herself to avoid recognition and escaped to France, joining the exiled Stuart court at Château de Saint-Germain-en-Laye.
-She was rewarded for her loyalty to the Queen when James II created her Countess of Almond in the Jacobite peerage on 13 January 1689.
+She was rewarded for her loyalty to the Queen when James II created her suo jure Countess of Almond in the Jacobite peerage on 13 January 1689.

 Victoria's presence at the French court was disliked by many of Louis XIV's courtiers, owing to her family's loyalty to France's rivals, the Habsburg monarchy.
 Queen Mary, however, insisted that Victoria remain in her household.
 The French diplomat François Pidou de Saint Olon was charged with keeping Victoria under observation whenever she was visited by Italians.

 In 1692, her son, Giovanni Battista Davia, had left to serve as adjutant-general to his uncle, the Austrian field marshal Aeneas de Caprara.
 He was captured by the forces of Mustafa II and imprisoned in Constantinople.
 Victoria attempted to secure French support for his release through Madame de Maintenon, but this did not come to fruition.
 Eventually, Victoria appealed directly to the Sultan, who released Giovanni after four years imprisonment.
-However, he died in December 1696.
+However, he died soon after his release in December 1696.

 On 12 April 1698, Victoria's husband was made Earl of Almond, Viscount of Moneydie and Lord Davia in the Jacobite peerage of Scotland, in recognition of Victoria's continued service.
+The preamble to the letters patent state that the titles were awarded for Victoria's "extraordinary merits" and that she had "redoubled her endeavours to be still more and more useful in performing all the duties of a faithful servant passionately concerned in whatsoever regarded the Queen's service and person".
 Victoria was a witness to the death of James II on 16 September 1701 at Saint-Germain-en-Laye.
+On 30 October that year she was appointed Lady of the Bedchamber in Ordinary to the Queen, alongside the Duchess of Perth.
 She died after a brief illness in 1703, after which the Queen entered a period of prolonged mourning.